diegoscosta/how-many-shares-in/README.md

 bundle install
 ```

-You can also add 'How Many Shares In' in your
+You can also add 'How Many Shares In' in your script
 ```ruby
 require 'how-many-shares-in/lib/HowManySharesIn.rb'
 ```